State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         header to Zope.
 If you are using Apache, make sure you included the
         <Proxy *> block above.

-    I can't access any of the acl_users screens, add users, or do anything useful in the Plone site, but I can get into the root-level acl_users just fine.
+    I can't access any of the acl_users screens, add users, or do anythinguseful in the Plone site, but I can get into the root-level acl_users just fine.

         If you have an existing user with the same ID as your user inside the Plone site, this will override your permission/role settings, so you